Conformal Inference for Online Prediction with Arbitrary Distribution Shifts: Empirical results

-In \cite{Gibbs2022} it was found that the normalized and unnormalized conformity scores lead to distribution shifts of drastically different sizes.
-To see why, observe that if the GARCH(1,1) model is true and moreover $(\hat{\sigma}^t_t)^2 = \sigma^2_t$, then the normalized score satisfies $S_t(V_t) \sim \chi^2_1$, while the unnormalized score follows $S_t(V_t) \sim \sigma_t^2\chi^2_1$.
-Thus, if these conditions were met, $\alpha^*_t$ would be invariant across time for the normalized score and highly variable for the unnormalized score.
-In practice, of course, the GARCH(1,1) model is not accurate and $\alpha^*_t$ will vary for both scores.
-In \cite{Gibbs2022}, it was found that the distribution shift is much larger for the unnormalized score and, thus, in order to obtain good local coverage under both conditions, ACI requires different and \textit{a priori} unknown step sizes.
-In both the plots that follow, local coverage is measured by the empirical local average coverage rate over a 500-day period defined by
+In \cite{Gibbs2021} it was found that the normalized and unnormalized conformity scores lead to distribution shifts of drastically different sizes.
+To gain some intuition as to why this is the case, observe that if the GARCH(1,1) model is true, and moreover $(\hat{\sigma}^t_t)^2 = \sigma^2_t$ is an exactly accurate prediction, then the normalized score is distributed as $S_t(V_t) \sim \chi^2_1$, while the unnormalized score follows $S_t(V_t) \sim \sigma_t^2\chi^2_1$.
+Thus, in this setting, $\alpha^*_t$ will be invariant across time for the normalized score and highly variable for the unnormalized score.
+Consistent with this intuition, \cite{Gibbs2021} found that the distribution shift is much larger for the unnormalized score than the normalized score and, thus, in order to obtain good local coverage, ACI requires different (and \textit{a priori} unknown) step sizes for the two scores.
+In contrast, as we will show shortly, DtACI obtains good performance in both conditions without any prior knowledge of the distribution shift.

-To better understand the behaviour of this quantity, we compute the local coverage rate for both FACI and two baseline methods; a naive baseline, which assumes the data is exchangeable and holds $\alpha_t = \alpha$ fixed, and an optimal baseline, which takes $\text{err}_t$ to be an i.i.d.~sample from Bernoulli($\alpha$).
-We call this baseline ``optimal'' because in the classical case, in which conformal inference is run on a sequence of exchangeable data, $\{\text{err}_t\}$ will be i.i.d.
-Bernoulli($\alpha$) \cite{VovkBook}.
-Our goal then is to learn the values $\{\alpha^*_t\}$ and recover behavior similar to the exchangeable case.
+Similar to the previous section, we measure the performance of the prediction sets by their local coverage.
+Since the true time instantaneous coverage is no longer an observable quantity, we instead compute empirical local average coverage rates over a moving 500-day window, i.e. we compute the moving average

+Figures \ref{fig:stock_normalized} and \ref{fig:stock_unnormalized} show the local average coverage rates obtained by DtACI, AgACI, and MVP, using the normalized and unnormalized conformity scores on four different stocks.
+In addition, we have also plotted the coverage values for a naive baseline method that holds $\alpha_t = \alpha$ fixed.
+At a high level, this baseline essentially measures the size of the underlying shifts in the environment.
+Finally, as an additional reference, Figure \ref{fig:stock_prices} in the Appendix shows the prices of the stocks over the same period.